quidphp/lemur/README.md

     - [_page](src/Cms/_page.php) - Trait that provides some practical methods to work with page route within the CMS
     - [_popup](src/Cms/_popup.php) - Trait that provides some initial configuration for a CMS popup route
     - [_relation](src/Cms/_relation.php) - Trait that provides some initial configuration for a CMS relation route
-    - [_rowsFeed](src/Cms/_rowsFeed.php) - Trait that grants methods related to a rows feed (with a load-more)
     - [_specific](src/Cms/_specific.php) - Trait that provides commonly used methods for the specific routes of the CMS
     - [_specificAddMulti](src/Cms/_specificAddMulti.php) - Trait that provides common methods between the specificAdd and specificMulti routes
     - [_specificNav](src/Cms/_specificNav.php) - Trait that provides a method for the specific navigation
     - [_specificRelation](src/Cms/_specificRelation.php) - Trait that provides methods to make an enumSet input
     - [_specificSubmit](src/Cms/_specificSubmit.php) - Trait that provides commonly used methods for the specific submit routes of the CMS
+    - [_tableRelation](src/Cms/_tableRelation.php) - Trait that provides methods for a table relation selector
     - [_template](src/Cms/_template.php) - Trait that grants the methods to generate the CMS HTML template
 - [Col](src/Col.php) - Extended class to represent an existing column within a table, adds cms config
     - [Auto](src/Col/Auto.php) - Class for the auto column, generate value automatically using the data from other cells
-    - [Context](src/Col/Context.php) - Class for the CMS context column, updates itself automatically on commit
     - [ContextType](src/Col/ContextType.php) - Class for the contextType column, a checkbox set relation with all boot types
+    - [Crypt](src/Col/Crypt.php) - Extended class for a column with crypted data
     - [Date](src/Col/Date.php) - Extended class for a date column, supports many date formats
     - [Email](src/Col/Email.php) - Extended class for a column managing email
-    - [EnvType](src/Col/EnvType.php) - Class for the CMS envType column, updates itself automatically on commit
     - [Error](src/Col/Error.php) - Extended class for a column that manages an error object
     - [Excerpt](src/Col/Excerpt.php) - Class for a column which contains an excerpt of a longer value
     - [Files](src/Col/Files.php) - Extended abstract class extended by the media and medias cols